 15-17 Let the peace of Christ keep you in tune with each other, in step with each other.
 None of this going off and doing your own thing.
 And cultivate thankfulness.
 Let the Word of Christ—the Message—have the run of the house.
 Give it plenty of room in your lives.
 Instruct and direct one another using good common sense.
 And sing, sing your hearts out to God!
 Let every detail in your lives—words, actions, whatever—be done in the name of the Master, Jesus, thanking God the Father every step of the way.

 As long as I’ve been a Christian, Thanksgiving has been my favorite holiday.
 Shouldn’t Christmas be it since I am a Christian?
 Good question.
-Yes, it SHOULD, but the intention of that Holy Day is more soiled, shredded, and mutilated than the items people hold in their avaricious hands as they stand in line at Walmart.
+Yes, it SHOULD, but the intention of this Holy Day is more soiled, shredded, and mutilated than the items people hold in their avaricious hands as they stand in line at Walmart.
 Why not Easter?
 Same story.
-The Easter egg hunt reigns supreme on this intended Holy Day to celebrate the resurrection of Jesus Christ, our Savior.
+The Easter egg hunt reigns supreme on this intended Holy Day to celebrate the resurrection of Jesus Christ our Savior.

 No, for most of my Christian life the best that conspicuous consumption could stir up against Thanksgiving was a turkey and pumpkin pie.
-Both good but not able to overshadow the 800-pound gorilla in the room; to whom do we give thanks?
+Both good but not able to overshadow the 800-pound gorilla in the room; to whom do you give thanks?

 Take A Little Time

 In closing, I’d like to leave you with Andrae Crouch’s song, “Take A Little Time”.
 You will be blessed.